NETWORK & PARTNERS

 By focusing on art and communality, the centre ambitions to provide an important supplement to traditional art studies and eventually also enhance our tools to analyse individual artworks, to understand their histories and to measure the significance of aesthetic experience.
 Broadening the conceptual and interpretive approaches to art, Art as Forum furthermore hopes to be able to give a more comprehensive description of the societal value of art.

-Apparatus 22 (RU)
+Apparatus 22 (RO/BE)

 Floating Museum (US)